 A planting arrangement refers to the pattern or layout in which plants are positioned when they are planted in a specific area.
 This includes the spacing between individual plants, the distance between rows, and the orientation or direction of the rows, among other factors.

 Understanding the different planting arrangements is crucial when dealing with a group of trees.
-These arrangements have a significant impact on our ability to identify and differentiate each tree instance and also affect the accuracy of the Level of Information LOI provided for each tree.
+These arrangements have a significant impact on our ability to identify and differentiate each tree instance and also affect the accuracy of the Level of Information (LOI) provided for each tree.

 Symmetrical Planting Arrangement